-Each chapter in Finding the Light in Dementia will help you by:
+Each chapter in Finding the Light in Dementia:

-- Explaining what your loved one may be going through and how they are experiencing the world around them.
+- Explains what a person living with dementia may be feeling and how they experience the world around them.

-- Providing you with valuable tips and advice that will help you both.
+- Provides you with valuable tips and advice to help you both.

-- Larger font that is easier to read.
+- Is written in larger font so is easier to read.

-- Summary pages at the end to refer to quickly in a time of need.
+- Provides summary pages at the end to refer to quickly in a time of need.

-- Allows you to document changes that may happen over time.
+- Document changes that may happen over time.

-- Acts as an aide memoir for questions you may want to ask your Dr. and for your Dr. to write in at appointments (to save you memorising everything).
+- Acts as an aide memoir for questions you may want to ask your doctor and other health and social care professionals and for them to write in at appointments (to save you memorising everything).

 “Caring for Mum who has Alzheimer’s had been made much easier after reading this book.
 Practical suggestions that family and paid carers can work on together has created greater consistency of care.
 Mum is happier and less anxious.
 Brilliant resource.
 Highly recommended” Angharad.